Mario Hezonja: Orlando Magic (2015–2018)

 On 31 October 2017, Hezonja's fourth-year option was not picked up by the Magic.

 After seeing very little action in the beginning of the 2017–18 season, he made first start of the season against the Atlanta Hawks on 9 December and scored 7 points.
 On 13 December in a game against the Los Angeles Clippers, he scored a season-high 17 points and had nine rebounds, four assists and three blocks.
-On 17 December, Hezonja scored a then career-high 28 points and had six rebounds and two assists, while shooting 8 from 12 from the three-point line, in a 114–110 loss to the Detroit Pistons.
+On 17 December, Hezonja scored a then-career-high 28 points and had six rebounds and two assists, while shooting 8 from 12 from the three-point line, in a 114–110 loss to the Detroit Pistons.

 New York Knicks (2018–2019)

 On 6 July 2018, Hezonja signed a one-year, $6.5 million deal with the New York Knicks.
-On 17 March 2019, he got a game-winning block against LeBron James in a 124–123 win over the Los Angeles Lakers.
+On 17 March 2019, he made a game-winning block against LeBron James in a 124–123 win over the Los Angeles Lakers.
 Hezonja recorded 17 points, eight rebounds and two steals alongside the block.
 On 5 April, he recorded his first career triple-double, logging 16 points, 16 rebounds and eleven assists in a 96–120 loss to the Houston Rockets.
 Two days later, Hezonja scored a career-high 30 points, alongside six rebounds, five assists and two steals, in a 113–110 win over the Washington Wizards.